Auvergne-Rhône-Alpes France City Guides

 There’s also a zoo in the park that kids love and an international rose garden that’s absolutely stunning in the spring.

-Visit the Musée des Confluences
+Visit Lyon’s Musée des Confluences

 The Musée des Confluences is one of the main Lyon tourist attractions.
 Located in the Second District of Lyon, at the confluence of the Rhône and the Saône rivers, the Musée des Confluences is a science center and anthropology museum.
 The museum’s building is an attraction in itself, set up in the heart of a monumental structure between crystal and cloud.